 Potential Causes of Teenage Anxiety

 There are many potential causes of anxiety in teens, and often they influence each other.
-Narrowing it down to any one cause is oversimplifying something that's otherwise very complicated.
+Narrowing it down to any one cause may sometimes be oversimplifying something that's otherwise very complicated.
 In addition, treating this type of anxiety has a lot to do with understanding how your anxiety works.
-Make sure you take my anxiety test to learn more.
+Make sure you or your teen take my free 7-minute anxiety test to learn more.

-- Brain Development and Judgment Problems The brain development that occurs during the teen years are a big part of why teenagers experience mood swings and, often, poor judgment abilities.
+- Brain Development and Judgment Problems The brain development that occurs during the teen years is a big part of why teenagers experience mood swings and, often, poor judgment.
 The brain's grey matter thickens until age 11 in girls and age 12 in boys, after which point the brain automatically ceases thickening the matter and begins refining it instead.
 The last area to stop thickening and start being refined in teens is the prefrontal cortex, which is in charge of self control, judgment and thinking ahead.
 The strong emotions produced by hormonal shifts are therefore less tempered by reason than they are in adults.
-Not having self control, good judgment or the ability to plan ahead can make life very complicated and cause a lot of stress, particularly in combination with the mood swings resulting from hormonal shifts.
+Not having self control, good judgment or the ability to plan ahead can make life very complicated and cause a lot of stress, particularly in combination with other teenage experiences.

 - Bodily Changes Changes in bodily appearance and functionality can cause stress in many ways.
-The appearance of unpleasant or unwanted changes such as pimples, vocal shifts, excess body hair, shifts in height, body odors, the pain and inconvenience of the menstrual cycle, the embarrassment of erections at inappropriate times, and many others all contribute to make the adolescent body an unfamiliar, awkward and highly stressful place to be.
-In addition, the development of the body's sex organs result in sexual urges and repression that are difficult to handle and can have stressful consequences, such as STDs or pregnancy two realities that a teenage mind and body are ill-equipped to confront.
+The appearance of unpleasant or unwanted changes such as pimples, vocal shifts, body hair, height, body odors, and more can all effect self esteem and anxiety.This is also true of the pain and inconvenience of the menstrual cycle, the embarrassment of erections at inappropriate times, confusing sexual desire, and many other common teen issues.
+All contribute to making the adolescent body an unfamiliar, awkward and highly stressful place to be.
+In addition, the development of the body's sex organs results in sexual urges and repression that are difficult to handle and can have stressful consequences.

 - Distancing from Parents or Guardians If a teenager has been close with his or her parents from a young age, it may be difficult for them to accept the need to branch out and form connections with others, as well as the need to form their own identity separate from their parents.
 Being on their own for the first time and taking on new responsibilities can cause feelings of inadequacy and fear as they learn to adjust to having less protection and guidance than they are used to.